 6 Simple Self-Help Measures

 When you are stressed, it may also be helpful to stop and take stock.
-There are six simple steps we can take, which have been found to make us happier:
+There are six simple steps we can take, which have been found to make us happier, and some of these are helpful for anxiety too:

 1) Connect Happy people have stronger social relationships.
 Invest a little time in friends, family and colleagues.
 Take a few moments to chat with the postman or the sales assistant in a shop you go to regularly.